History of economic thought: Mercantilism and international trade (16th to 18th century)

 Mercantilism dominated Europe from the 16th to the 18th century.
 Despite the localism of the Middle Ages, the waning of feudalism saw new national economic frameworks begin to strengthen.
 After the 15th century voyages of Christopher Columbus and other explorers opened up new opportunities for trade with the New World and Asia, newly-powerful monarchies wanted a more powerful military state to boost their status.
 Mercantilism was a political movement and an economic theory that advocated the use of the state's military power to ensure that local markets and supply sources were protected, spawning protectionism.
+According to the historian Alex M. Feldman, mercantilism was coefficient with feudalism since the same laws that governed access to land ownership were also those that governed access to bullion ownership, rendering the Roman economy or the Byzantine economy functionally and structurally similar to the roots of the economies of the empires of the Atlantic World and also the economy of the Russian Empire.